Monument to Albert Agarunov

 The monument to Albert Agarunov is a sculptural work of the Azerbaijani sculptor and artist Omar Eldarov, dedicated to the National Hero of Azerbaijan Albert Agarunov.

 History

-The idea of erecting a monument to Agarunov was proposed by the commander of his tank battalion Haji Azimov.
+The idea of erecting a monument to Agarunov was proposed by the commander of his tank battalion, Haji Azimov.

-The monument to Albert Agarunov was unveiled on November 15, 2019, in the Narimanov district of Baku.

 The project to create the monument was approved by the Ministry of Culture of Azerbaijan in April 2019.
 Teachers of the State Academy of Arts of Azerbaijan - Rahib Garayev and Zamik Rzayev worked on the creation of the monument.

+The monument to Albert Agarunov was unveiled on November 15, 2019, in the Narimanov district of Baku.